-Rule 123 - Application
+Rule 13 - Application

-- 123.1 This part governs the SRA's determination of applications for: - (a) approval of an authorised body's managers and owners as fit and proper, pursuant to Rule 8.6(a); and - (b) approval of an authorised body's compliance officers, as fit and proper to be designated as such pursuant to Rule 8.5(a) and (c). - 123.2 The SRA will deem aA person is deemed to be approved by the SRA as fit and propersuitable to be a manager or owner of an authorised body under this Part if: - (a) that person is:

-- (i) a solicitor who holds a current practising certificate; or - (ii) an REL; - (iii) an RFL; or - (ii♥) an authorised body; - (b) there is no condition on the person's practising certificate, registration or authorisation as appropriate, preventing or restricting them from being a manager, owner or interest holder of an authorised body or being a sole practitioner; - (c) the SRA is notified in advance of the person becoming a manager or owner of the authorised body and is provided with any information about that person which it requires; and - (d) the SRA has not withdrawn its approval of that person to be a manager or owner under Rule 176.
+- 13.1 This part governs the SRA's determination of applications for: - (a) approval of an authorised body's managers and owners pursuant to Rule 8.6(a); and - (b) approval of an authorised body's compliance officers, pursuant to Rule 8.5(a) and (c). - 13.2 The SRA will deem a person to be approved as suitable to be a manager or owner of an authorised body under this Part if: - (a) that person is: - (i) a solicitor who holds a current practising certificate; or - (ii) an authorised body; - (b) there is no condition on the person's practising certificate or authorisation as appropriate, preventing or restricting them from being a manager, owner or interest holder of an authorised body or being a sole practitioner, - (c) the SRA is notified in advance of the person becoming a manager or owner of the authorised body and is provided with any information about that person which it requires; and - (d) the SRA has not withdrawn its approval of that person to be a manager or owner under Rule 17.

-Rule 134 - Approval process
+Rule 14 - Approval process